5 ways to make your kitchen more green and eco-friendly

 The kitchen is renowned for generating a large amount of rubbish both from food scraps and from the plethora of packaging that food is presented in.
 Selecting products that are light on packaging and that use materials that are recyclable is a great place to start.
 To ensure all recycled materials make it back to the recycling plant ensure you dedicate enough room in your kitchen for recycling bins.
 Without enough space dedicated to recycling it's all too tempting to dump everything into the general waste bin.
 Look for a large, easy to clean receptacle to place recycled waste in and give it a roomy and easy to reach location in the kitchen or adjoining room such as the laundry.
 If it's easy to recycle then everyone is more likely to do it more often.

 Avoiding toxic cleaners is a priority when it comes to keeping your home eco-friendly and maintaining good health.
 However, that doesn't mean your kitchen can't be sparkling clean.
 There is an abundance of green cleaning products on offer these days that are plant-based, or simply whip up your own natural option using everyday ingredients such as baking soda combined with vinegar.

 By implementing these 5 green and eco-friendly tips for your kitchen, you will be well on your way to reduced energy bills, improved health and a better environment for us all, and that's what makes it all worth it.

-Tauseef Hussain, through his job at QS Supplies, is a creative writer and an interior design consultant, who currently lives in United Kingdom, Leicester.
+Touseef Hussain Touseef Hussain, through his job at QS Supplies, is a creative writer and an interior design consultant, who currently lives in United Kingdom, Leicester.
 Tauseef along with QS Supplies has handled many interior design projects all over UK.
 He has written blogs and articles on several home improvement topics and has offered several creative and valuable ideas through his articles.
-His main goal is to help people spend less and live more.
+His main goal is to help people spend less and live more. www